 Skip to main content

-44 million additional teachers are needed globally to ensure universal primary and secondary education by 2030
+44 million additonal teachers are needed worldwide to ensure universal primary and secondary education by 2030.

-The Teacher Task Force's #TeachersMissing advocacy campaign for 2024 is sounding the alarm on the urgency of addressing the global teacher shortage.
+The #TeachersMissing advocacy campaign by the Teacher Task Force for 2024 is sounding the alarm on the urgent need to address global teacher shortages.

 Watch the #TeachersMissing campaign video: